-The Boardroom – A Film Junk spin-off podcast that recaps weekly episodes of Celebrity Apprentice as it airs.
-Only one season has been recorded thus far for Season 7: Infinity vs. Vortex.
+The Boardroom – A discontinued Film Junk spin-off podcast that used to recap weekly episodes of Celebrity Apprentice.
+Only one season was recorded for Season 7: Infinity vs. Vortex.
 Back episodes are available here.

 Bon Cop Bad Cop – Canadian action-comedy that holds the record for highest-grossing Canadian film.
 Frequently praised by Greg and disparaged by Jay.

 Bumbaclot – A Jamaican swear word sometimes used by Jay when adopting a Jamaican accent and persona, especially for VibeCast musical performances.
 A play on this word also surfaced in the ’80s Fantasy Premium Podcast when discussing the character Burglekutt in Willow.